flutter/website/src/get-started/install/_get-sdk-chromeos.md

     $ sudo apt install clang cmake ninja-build pkg-config libgtk-3-dev
     ```

-    This will download the compiler toolchain that is necessary
+    This downloads the compiler toolchain needed
     to compile apps for ChromeOS.

  1. Download Flutter from the [Flutter repo][]